yaaminiv/yaaminiv.github.io/_posts/2019-12-01-December-2019-Goals.md

 ![feels](https://i.imgflip.com/1w4ip5.jpg)

 As usual Dwight K. Schrute is right.
+The end of the quarter is here and I've got a few things I want to check off my to-do list before the decade ends.

 ### [November Goals Recap](https://yaaminiv.github.io/November-2019-Goals/)